Aakashavaani: Plot

 Meanwhile, Dora's only child is in critical condition due to jaundice.
 The tribe meets Dora and asks his permission to build a temple for their newfound God.
 Upon hearing that God saved Giddadu, Dora accepts their proposal with an intention to sacrifice Giddadu to save his child's life.
 He sets up a painted electrical pole as Dhwaja Stambham and inaugurates the temple.
 Dora and his assistant Lingayya realize that the tribe was praying to the radio but laugh it off.
 During their celebration, Giddadu is kidnapped and sent for sacrifice.
 The tribe watches a light climb up the hill and believes God was taking Giddadu away.
 Ranga helplessly begs God to save Giddadu, and the radio replies to stop the light before it reaches the hilltop.
 Ranga runs to save Giddadu but the light reaches the hilltop before him.
 While returning, he comes across Chandram and Srinu who met with an accident.
 Rangadu takes them to their village for treatment.
 The tribe is wary of outsiders but the radio asks them to treat their relatives nicely.
-Upon realizing that Dora was using the villagers as his salves for his illegal Cannabis cultivation, Chandram exposes him when Dora kicks the priest for non-compliance.
+Upon realizing that Dora was using the villagers as his slaves for his illegal Cannabis cultivation, Chandram exposes him when Dora kicks the priest for non-compliance.
 The tribe still refuses to believe that Dora is evil, and sends Chadram and Srinu away upon his orders.
 Later, they are kidnapped by Dora who orders his men to kill them.
 While they are being taken to the hilltop on a tractor, Chandram wakes up and fights off the driver.
 The tribe for the first time watches the light (which is revealed to be the tractor's headlight) come down the hill and believe that Chandram is sent back by God.